 The disorder is often confused with shyness, but not all people who suffer from shyness have social phobia.
-According to a 2011 survey of more than 10,000 teens by the National Institute of Mental Health (NIMH) and published in the journal Pediatrics, only half of the youth identified as shy, and of that number only 12 percent met the criteria for social anxiety.
+According to a 2011 survey of more than 10,000 teens by the National Institute of Mental Health (NIMH) and published in the journal Pediatrics, only half of the youth identified as shy, and of that number only 12% met the criteria for social anxiety.

-People who experience social anxiety disorder are highly apprehensive in social settings, according to the NIMH, more so than the occasional case of nerves some may experience in everyday encounters.
+People who experience social anxiety disorder are highly apprehensive in social settings, according to NIMH, more so than the occasional case of nerves some may experience in everyday encounters.

-Generally, people with social anxiety disorder are concerned about being harshly judged by other people, even if it is not the case, according to the NIMH.
-There is a feeling that when they walk into a room everyone is watching them.
+Generally, people with social anxiety disorder are concerned about being harshly judged by other people, even if it is not the case, according to NIMH.
+There is a feeling that when they walk into a room, everyone is watching them.
 They are typically afraid of coming off as foolish and have an intense fear of embarrassing themselves.

 Some of the symptoms can come on weeks or months before an event and be brought on by simply thinking about an upcoming social situation, according to the APA.

-There may be a dysregulation of neurotransmitters, notably serotonin, related to social anxiety disorder, Carmin noted.
-“However, serotonin levels are implicated in several anxiety disorders so it is not specific to social anxiety disorder."
+There may be a dysregulation of neurotransmitters, notably serotonin, related to social anxiety disorder, Carmin said.
+"However, serotonin levels are implicated in several anxiety disorders so it is not specific to social anxiety disorder."

 Of the 15 million American adults who have the disorder, most begin exhibiting signs in childhood or early adolescence, according to the ADAA.
 More than one-third of those with social phobia wait 10 years or longer to seek help.

 "A parent or a significant adult figure may model that it's appropriate to be anxious in situations where your performance will be evaluated," Carmin told Live Science.
-"For example, a parent who is commenting on being nervous about a performance review or who tells their child to not be anxious before their first “show and tell” may be priming the child to, in fact, be anxious in that situation.
+"For example, a parent who is commenting on being nervous about a performance review or who tells their child to not be anxious before their first 'show and tell' may be priming the child to, in fact, be anxious in that situation.
 It's also quite possible that any number of these factors interact."

 The triggers for social anxiety disorder typically involve situations where the person perceives that he or she may be judged or do something potentially embarrassing.
 The person does not like being the center of attention, so occasions such as birthdays, graduations or other life events produce a high level of stress, according to the ADAA.

 Some sufferers may be able to cope with many situations with ease but will fear specific events such as giving a speech or interacting with a salesperson, the ADAA noted.
-Activities such as talking on the phone or speaking in a group are also avoided as much as possible by many sufferers, according to the ADAA.
+Activities such as talking on the phone or speaking in a group are also avoided as much as possible by many sufferers.
 Attending parties, going on dates and other activities where they will have to mingle with others are usually out of the question.
-[Related: How Wearable Tech Could Improve Your Mental Health]

 Since many sufferers have difficulty in group settings, some end up consuming alcohol or abusing drugs alone.
 On the flip side, some may consume alcohol or use drugs as a way to fit in, according to the publication.
 When it is not possible to completely avoiding stressful situations, people with social anxiety disorder report that alcohol use is one of their primary means of coping, the publication noted.